 The primary tasks of signal or image capture; signal or image processing; matching; and output decision generation can be performed by the Mobile ID device alone or by splitting the workload with a networked system.
-Factors influencing the operation of these functions include location, availability of network connectivity, bandwidth of the network connection and interoperability with the other systems.
-(The cloud in 2 represents a network connection.)
+Factors influencing the operation of these functions include location, availability of network connectivity, bandwidth of the network connection, processing power, storage capacity of the mobile device, response time requirements, auditing / data retention and privacy requirements and interoperability with the other systems.
+(The cloud in Figure 2 represents a network connection.)

 Column (a) illustrates a standalone approach where the Mobile ID device performs all four functions.